My 2 year old baby cousin, Brady, died when I was 5 years old.

 Our friends and family don’t always know what to say or do when we’re grieving, especially since everyone handles grief differently.
 While some family members may be supportive and comfort you, others may not know how to handle the situation.

-During this time, the more you can express what you’re feeling and what you need with those around you, the more they will understand how they can be supportive for you.
+During this time, the more you can express what you’re feeling and what you need to those around you, the more they will understand how they can be supportive.

 Leading up to the holiday celebrations, take the time to email, text, or call the family you plan to see over the holidays.
 Give them a glimpse into what you’re feeling and your plans for the holidays.

-Maybe this year you ask your sister to drive with you to the family party and ask that she stays by your side to help get you through the tough times.
+Maybe this year, you ask your sister to drive with you to the family party and ask that she stay by your side to help get you through the tough times.

-If you prefer to talk about the loved one you loss and share memories, let friends and family know.
+If you prefer to talk about the loved one you lost and share memories, let friends and family know.
 If you prefer not to talk about them, that’s fine too.

 The more you share with your loved ones, the more supportive they can be for you.
 And, if you’re running into unsupportive family or friends, remember it’s okay to walk away from them in order to put your needs first.